 CVT in a Corvette: Best or Worst Idea Ever?

 We — well, most of us — have warmed up to the 8-speed automatic in the C7 Corvette.
 We prefer manual, but realize the automatic is quick, and the higher number of ratios keeps the engine in its sweet spot.
 In addition, it gets wonderful fuel mileage.
-Wins all around.
-But in those same exact areas of measurement, a CVT is arguably better.
+Winning all around.
+In those exact areas of measurement, a CVT is arguably better.

 There’s not even the slightest hint that the Corvette will come with a CVT, because problems still persist.
 Physically, a CVT transmission isn’t really great with high torque applications.
-An’d there’s public opinion.
+And there’s public opinion to deal with.
 Just tell a Corvette enthusiast that their car would be better with a CVT, and tell me what happens.

 Chime in with your thoughts on the forum. >>